 Unlike the solvent-based concentrate, this type is made only by using pressure and heat without butane or propane.
 Examples include dry-sift, ice wax, and Rosin.

-Alternative way of making a dab
+Alternative way to make a dab

 Dabbing is gaining traction in the cannabis world.
 Soon enough, more innovations are expected in this method of getting high from marijuana.
 For ways on how to make extracts from home, consider what we’ve discussed here.